Local Files, iCloud, External Folders

 Local Files

-Files saved in here are stored locally on your iOS device.
-They are not automatically synced to any cloud servers.
-Local files can also be accessed from the Files app in the “On My iPad/iPhone” location under the folder called “Textastic”.
+Files saved here are stored locally on your iOS device.
+They are not automatically synced to any cloud service.

 iCloud

-You can find this folder in the Files app on iOS, in Finder on macOS and in Explorer on Windows:
+You can find this folder in the Files app on iOS and iPadOS, in Finder on macOS, and in Explorer on Windows:

 Textastic's iCloud Drive container in the iOS Files app Textastic's iCloud Drive container in macOS Finder Textastic's iCloud Drive container in Windows Explorer